AlexiaChen/awesome-stars/README.md

 ## Shell

+- [opengeos/python-geospatial](https://github.com/opengeos/python-geospatial) – A collection of Python packages for geospatial analysis with binder-ready notebook examples
 - [slai-labs/get-beam](https://github.com/slai-labs/get-beam) – Beam is a cloud platform where you can provision infrastructure, develop on remote runtimes from your local machine, and deploy apps as serverless functions — without leaving your IDE
 - [edoardottt/awesome-hacker-search-engines](https://github.com/edoardottt/awesome-hacker-search-engines) – A curated list of awesome search engines useful during Penetration testing, Vulnerability assessments, Red/Blue Team operations, Bug Bounty and more
 - [Vonng/pigsty](https://github.com/Vonng/pigsty) – PostgreSQL in Great STYle, Battery-Included Free RDS Alternative!